sergey-astapov/akka/misc/quiz/JAVA.md

 * multiple condition variables
 * lock polling.

+#### Semaphore Vs CountDownLatch and CyclicBarrier

+* Semaphore maintains a set of permits
+* CountDownLatch count cannot be reset
+* CyclicBarrier count can be reset

 ### Executors

 Executor separates thread creation and management from the implementation of concurrent tasks: